 Why Match Function

-Before you combine VLOOKUP and MATCH, you need to understand match function and its working.
+Before you combine VLOOKUP and MATCH, you need to understand the match function and its work.

 The basic use of MATCH is to find the cell number of the lookup value from a range.